 U.S. Army Captain Dawn Halfaker (Ret.) is a combat-wounded veteran of the war in Iraq.
-Eager to help her fellow service members, she is a member of many veterans service organizations and serves on various advisory committees to stay active in veterans affairs.
-Ms. Halfaker joined the Wounded Warrior Project® (WWP) board of directors in 2007 and was very quickly elevated to the position of vice president by her fellow board members.
-She served in this position until 2011 when she was elected to the position of chair, where she served until 2014.
+She is a member of many veterans service organizations and serves on various advisory committees to stay active in veterans affairs.
+Halfaker joined the Wounded Warrior Project® (WWP) board of directors in 2007 and was quickly elevated to the position of vice president by her fellow board members.
+In 2011, she was elected to the position of chair, where she served until 2014.

 In 2005, she worked with the Defense Advanced Research Projects Agency (DARPA), specializing in technical consulting for the Defense Sciences Office.
 Her mission included initiating research to provide advanced capabilities to the military and enhance warfighter capabilities.

 Halfaker served on the Secretary of Veterans Affairs (VA) committee for Operation Iraqi Freedom (OIF)/Operation Enduring Freedom (OEF) soldiers and their families, which focused on improving VA policies and care for severely injured veterans.
-Halfaker currently participates as a member of the Advisory Board for Humana Military Health Systems, ThanksUSA and Paradox Sports.
+Halfaker currently participates as a member of the Advisory Board for Humana Military Health Systems, ThanksUSA, and Paradox Sports.